 With that in mind, the National Academies’ Board on Mathematical Sciences and Analytics (BMSA) invites early career professionals and students who use mathematics in their work to submit short video “elevator speeches” describing how their work in mathematics is important and relevant to our everyday lives (see BMSA’s Fueling Innovation and Discovery for examples of how advances in the mathematical sciences are changing our understanding of the world, creating new technologies, and transforming industries).
 This can be an unedited selfie video, an animation, or any other format.
 We just want to learn about why your work is important in 1-2 minutes.

-The winning video will be announced and played during the 2019 SIAM Conference on Computational Science and Engineering in Spokane, Washington.
+The winning video will be announced and played during the Joint Mathematics Meetings 2020 in Denver, CO.
 The winning participant will receive the $1000 Oden-Beder Prize* and be featured on our website.
-You do not need to attend the conference or be a SIAM member to participate.
+You do not need to attend the conference to participate.

-The deadline for video submissions is February 27, 2019 at 11:59pm EST. If you have any questions about the competition, please contact Michelle Schwalbe at firstname.lastname@example.org.
-The winner will be announced no later than March 1, 2019.
+The deadline for video submissions is January 17, 2020 at 11:59pm EST. If you have any questions about the competition, please contact Michelle Schwalbe at email@example.com.
+The winner will be announced no later than January 19, 2020.
+See below for FAQ and competition rules.

 * The Oden-Beder Prize is made possible through generous contributions from the University of Texas at Austin Institute for Computational Engineering and Sciences in honor of Prof. Tinsley Oden and from Ms. Tanya Beder in support of the Board on Mathematical Sciences and Analytics.